 Sturdy, steel fire pit with protective enamel finish, stainless steel burner and fasteners.
 Comes with pre-attached 10-foot hose, regulator with chrome valve knob to adjust flame height, and 6.6-pound natural lava rock set designed to enhance flickering effect.
-Easy-to-use and portable.
-No assembly required.
-Includes UV & weather-resistant cover to protect fire pit when not in use.
+Easy to use and portable.
+Includes UV & weather-resistant cover.
 CSA-approved.

 Some customers noted not getting enough heat output on a cold night.

 Durable steel fire pit with protective enamel finish, stainless steel burner and fasteners.
 Compact and portable.
-Includes cover, carry kit, pre-attached 10-foot hose, fully adjustable flame regulator with chrome valve knob, and 4.4-pound natural lava rock set designed to enhance flickering effect.
+Includes cover, carry kit, pre-attached 10-foot hose, fully adjustable flame regulator with chrome valve knob, and 4.4-pound natural lava rock set.
 No assembly required.
 CSA-approved.

 A few customers noted product uses too much propane.

-Large heavy-duty fir pit designed with thick steel and black high-temperature paint finish.
+Large, heavy-duty fire pit designed with thick steel and black high-temperature paint finish.
 Includes mesh spark screen protector to protect from flying sparks, poker tool for easy flame or log control, and wood grate for better air flow.
 Quick and easy to assemble.

 Some customers noted product can get rusty.

-Black round fire pit with outer ledge around the central fire area.
+Black, round fire pit with outer ledge around the central fire area.
 Grill can swivel 360 degrees, swing left or right, and adjust up and down.
-Round steel ring fixed on the four legs stabilizes fire pit.
-Collapsible triangle frame rack holds logs for better ventilation and provides plenty space for fire.
+Round steel ring fixed on the 4 legs stabilizes fire pit.
+Collapsible triangle frame rack holds logs for better ventilation and provides space for fire.
 Safe to use.
 Easy to assemble.
 Comes with poker and log rack.